-Shock waves generate an impulse that elicits mechanical stimulation via pressure changes that elicit a biological response such as cell differentiation and proliferation (17, 18).
-Shock waves are capable of initiating such cellular responses by triggering various intracellular signaling events that involve integrins, calcium channels, phospholipase C, and mitogen-activated protein kinases (MAPKs).
-For example, in osteoblasts, one of the earliest intracellular signaling responses caused by mechanical stimulation is the phosphorylation of extracellular signal-regulated kinase 1/2 (Erk1/2) (18).
-In a similar fashion, ESWT has been shown to induce Erk1/2 or p38 MAPK activation in mesenchymal stem cells, immune cells, and osteoblasts, resulting in distinct cellular effects including osteogenic differentiation of mesenchymal stem cells, angiogenesis, and T cell proliferation (19-24).
+Shockwaves generate an impulse that elicits mechanical stimulation via pressure changes that elicit a biological response such as cell differentiation and proliferation (17,18).
+Shockwaves are capable of initiating such cellular responses by triggering various intracellular signaling events that involve integrins, calcium channels, phospholipase C (PLC), and mitogenactivated protein kinases (MAPKs).
+For example in osteoblasts, one of the earliest intracellular signaling responses caused by mechanical stimulation is the phosphorylation of extracellular signal-regulated kinase 1/2 (Erk1/2) (18).
+In a similar fashion ESWT has been shown to induce Erk1/2 or p38 MAPK activation in mesenchymal stem cells (MSCs), immune cells, and osteoblasts resulting in distinct cellular effects including osteogenic differentiation of mesenchymal stem cells, angiogenesis, and T-cell proliferation (19-24).
 MAPK signaling pathways are known to play a central role in cell proliferation, differentiation, apoptosis, inflammation, and development (25-28).
-Moreover, Erk1/2 can induce hypoxia-inducible factor 1a activation and angiogenesis via VEGFA expression (20).
+Moreover, Erk1/2 can induce HIF1a activation and angiogenesis via VEGFA expression (20).

-Recent evidence suggests that shock waves trigger adenosine triphosphate (ATP) release by activating purinergic signaling and p38 MAPK activation (22, 23).
-The crucial role of purinergic signaling in the regulation of numerous physiological processes has only recently been appreciated (29, 30).
-In addition to the regulation of neurotransmission and -modulation, it is involved in differentiation, motility, apoptosis, regeneration, and proliferation.
-ATP that is released from stimulated cells can bind to P2X and P2Y purinergic receptors, which are ion channels and G-protein coupled receptors, respectively (29, 31).
+Recent evidence suggests that shockwaves trigger adenosine triphosphate (ATP) release by activating purinergic signaling and p38 MAPK activation (22,23).
+The crucial role of purinergic signaling in the regulation of numerous physiological processes has only recently been appreciated (29,30).
+In addition to the regulation of neurotransmission and -modulation it is involved in differentiation, motility, apoptosis, regeneration and proliferation.
+ATP that is released from stimulated cells can bind to P2X and P2Y purinergic receptors that are ion channels and G-protein coupled receptors, respectively (29,31).
 Purinergic signaling also contributes to wound healing (29).
-Signaling in wound repair is to some extent dependent on the local release of ATP from the wound that subsequently causes the activation of Erk1/2 effector pathways to induce wound healing (32).
-In our current study, we show that shock wave treatment triggers the release of cellular ATP, which in turn elicits Erk1/2 signaling pathway activation and increases cell proliferation in vitro and wound healing in vivo.
+Signaling in wound repair is to some extent dependent on the local release of ATP from the wound, which subsequently causes the activation of Erk1/2 effector pathways to induce wound healing (32).

+In our current study, we show that shockwave treatment triggers the release of cellular ATP, which in turn elicits Erk1/2 signaling pathway activation and increases cell proliferation in vitro and wound healing in vivo.